gear-foundation/academy/docs/02-substrate-id/subwallet.md

     ![Create Account](/img/02/subwallet-add-account.png)

 4. Select the type of account you want to create (SubWallet allows you to create Substrate-like and Ethereum accounts simultaneously).
-Copy your seed phrase and keep it in the same place:
+Copy your seed phrase and keep it in a safe place:

     ![Choose Type](/img/02/subwallet-choose-type.png)

-5. Provide your password in the next step.
-And click "Add the account with the generated seed":
+5. Provide your password in the next step and click "Add the account with the generated seed":

     ![Final Step](/img/02/subwallet-final-step.png)